Skip to main content

 The BloodHound data revealed critical ACL information:

-- Marie.Curie has User-Force-Change-Password rights over the HelpDesk group - This means I can reset passwords for anyone in the HelpDesk group!
+• Marie.Curie has User-Force-Change-Password rights over the HelpDesk group - This means passwords for anyone in the HelpDesk group can be reset!

 This is exactly what the audit report mentioned as “Dangerous Active Directory ACLs” that were still “IN PROGRESS” for remediation.
 These ACLs are giving me a clear path to privilege escalation.

 This is where the attack gets really interesting.
-I discovered that Marie.Curie has “User-Force-Change-Password” rights over the HelpDesk group.
+BloodHound revealed that Marie.Curie has “User-Force-Change-Password” rights over the HelpDesk group.
 This is a dangerous permission that allows anyone with this right to reset passwords for users in the target group without knowing their current password.

 In a real environment, this would be a critical security finding.
 HelpDesk groups often have elevated privileges for supporting users, so compromising HelpDesk accounts can lead to significant access.

-Let me start by resetting Michael Pontiac’s password.
-He’s a member of the HelpDesk group, so this should give me access to a privileged account.
+Starting by resetting Michael Pontiac’s password.
+As a member of the HelpDesk group, this should provide access to a privileged account.

 elliot@exegol:~$ nxc smb redelegate.vl -u Marie.Curie -p 'Fall2024!' -M change-password -o USER=Michael.Pontiac NEWPASS='Elliot1234!'